-If you want a smart home device that you can talk to and look at, the Echo Spot has a compact circular screen that can be used for everything from video chatting to displaying weather to connecting to your front door camera.
+If you want a smart home device that you can talk to and look at, the Echo Show has a compact screen that can be used for everything from video chatting and displaying weather to connecting to your front door camera.
 It can do all the same things as the Echo, plus it has video functionality.

 Pros: Video display can be used for checking the time, video chatting, and watching the news.

 Cons: Adjustable stand must be purchased separately.

 The All-new Amazon Echo has a tweeter and subwoofer for playing powerful high and low audio frequencies, making it a great option if you plan on using it for listening to music.
 The Echo is the largest device on this list, but it comes in a wide range of finishes, so it can seamlessly fit into the design of your home.

 Pros: Improved sound over the Dot and the first generation of Echo, has built-in subwoofer and tweeter.

 Cons: If you want truly big sound, the Echo Studio is a better option.